int128/datadog-actions-metrics/README.md

   - Time from a job is started to completed
 - `github.actions.job.queued_duration_second`
   - Time from a job is started until the first step is started

+You need to set `collect-job-metrics` to enable the metrics.

 It has the following tags: